naftulikay/rusty-resty/README.md

 OpenResty is installed with a Consul Lua library for discovering backends.
 It uses `nginx.timer.at` to poll Consul for services every 10 seconds.

-The Rust web server written is using [Tokio][tokio], and will register itself with Consul upon start-up.
+The Rust web server uses [Tokio][tokio], and will register itself with Consul upon start-up.

 ## License